DataLatte

 after searching online

 GSC is a free tool from Google that helps you monitor and maintain your website's presence in Google Search results.
-It's an essential tool for any local business, but it can be overwhelming for beginners.
+It's essential, but it only reports on your own site — it won't tell you what competitors are doing, and the interface is genuinely confusing for beginners (impressions vs. clicks vs. position trips up most first-time users).

 To get the most out of GSC, focus on the following areas: